Jackson County Courthouse (North Carolina): New Jackson County Public Library

-Construction started in 2009 on a 20,000 sq. ft. two-story addition to house the library, which is being built onto the back of the historic courthouse, and will incorporate elements of the old building into it, and will connect with the back of the courthouse via large glass roofed atrium.
-The new building will replace a small, sad, one story structure with a meager floorspace of 6,000SQ FT that was built in 1970 on Main Street.
-The Courthouse is also being restored to house the Jackson County Genealogical Society, Arts Council, and Historical Society.
-It will have an Auditorium in the former courtroom and it will also become the showplace of the county, and has had new windows and doors installed as part of the restoration.
-The iconic dome and clocktower of the building was removed for the third time since its construction for renovation work (it was removed in 2010 and replaced in 2011, and it was previously removed in 1969 and 1994), and the entire complex was scheduled to open in May 2011, with a grand opening in June.
-The construction is mostly complete, but finishing work needs to be done on both the interior and exterior as of February 5, 2011.
+Construction started in 2009 on a 20,000 sq. ft. two-story addition to house the library, which was built onto the back of the historic courthouse, and incorporates elements of the old building into it.
+The library connects with the back of the courthouse via large glass roofed atrium.
+The new building replaced a 6,000 sq. ft. one-story structure that was built in 1970 on Main Street.
+The old courthouse was restored to house the Jackson County Genealogical Society, Arts Council, and Historical Society.
+Plans included an auditorium in the former courtroom and new windows and doors installed as part of the restoration.
+The iconic dome and clocktower of the building was removed for the third time since its construction for renovation work (it was removed in 2010 and replaced in 2011, and it was previously removed in 1969 and 1994), and the entire complex was scheduled to open in May 2011.